"We ship across India and worldwide! 🌍 📦"

 Rose

 All varieties of roses are edible, but the ones with the sweetest fragrance are likely to have the most flavor.
-Rose petals can be used to infuse liquids with flavor or added to sugar or butter to boost your favorite recipes.
+You can use rose petals to infuse liquids with flavor or add them to sugar or butter to boost your favorite recipes.

 Squash Blossom